Quasi-split symmetric pairs of $U(\mathfrak{sl}_n)$ and Steinberg varieties of classical type: Steinberg ind-varieties of classical type

 \begin{proof} Clearly, we have $ i_{\M} ( \pi^{-1}(x)) \subseteq \pi^{-1}( i_{\ve} (x))$.
 For any nilpotent element $x$ such that $x^n=0$.
 Let $F^{min}(x)$ (resp. $F^{max}(x))$ be the $n$-step flag whose $i$-th step is equal to $\mrm{im } (x^i)$ (resp. $\ker (x^{n-i})$).
 We observe that $F^{max}(e_{\ve}) = \mbf F_{\ve} = F^{min}(e_{\ve})$.
 Now, the argument in the proof of ~\cite[4.4.23]{CG97} implies that if $(x\oplus e_{\ve}, F^{\dagger})$ is in $\M_{n, v+2n,\ve}$ then there exists $F\in \pi^{-1}(x)$ such that $F^{\dagger} = F\oplus \mbf F_{\ve}$.
 Therefore, $ i_{\M} ( \pi^{-1}(x)) \supseteq \pi^{-1}( i_{\ve} (x))$, so the lemma follows. \end{proof}

 \begin{rem} Lemma~\ref{pi-cartesian} implies that the Spaltenstein varieties are isomorphic under Kraft-Procesi's row reduction.
-We conjecture that the statement remains hold under Kraft-Procesi's column reduction.
+We conjecture that the statement remains true under Kraft-Procesi's column reduction.
 See also~\cite{Li19b}. \end{rem}

-We now show that a statement similar to Proposition~\ref{U} remains hold for $\M_{n,v,\ve}$.
+We now show that a statement similar to Proposition~\ref{U} still holds for $\M_{n,v,\ve}$.
 Let $U$ be the open neighborhood in Proposition~\ref{U}.
 We set $\tilde U = \pi^{-1}(U)$.
 Then the proof of~\cite[Proposition 4.4.26]{CG97} leads to the following statement similar to Proposition~\ref{U}.